UCL/MPHY0026/doc/setup/setup.rst

-This should download all the dependencies and other projects, such as scikit-surgerybard used in the :ref:`SummerSchoolCameraCalibration`, or scikit-surgeryfred used in the :ref:`FidRegistrationTutorial` should now be available to use.
+This should download all the dependencies and other projects, such as scikit-surgerybard used in the :ref:`SummerSchoolCameraCalibration` tutorial, or scikit-surgeryfred used in the :ref:`FidRegistrationTutorial` should now be available to use.
 Programs that are included in *this* project can either be run with:

 ::